kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 **Returns**

-* `uuid`: A unique ID as a string identifying the downloaded files artifact, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+* `uuid`: A unique ID as a string identifying the generated files artifact, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 PartitionConnection
 -------------------